prisma/prisma1/docs/1.3/03-Tutorials/04-Cluster-Deployment/05-Prisma-Cloud.md

 ### 3.4 Provisioning a cluster

-The process of setting up a cluster takes around 10 minutes.
+The process of setting up a cluster usually shouldn't take longer than a few seconds.
 The provisioning status of your cluster will be printed continuously.

 ![](https://imgur.com/JYKXoEM.png)